A discrepancy result for Hilbert modular forms: Introduction

+and $n_1$ and $n_2$ are positive integers coprime to $N$.
+For an application to the current context, we choose $n_1 = p^m$ and $n_2 = 1$.
+The perspective of \cite{SZ} is to extend the range of $m$ for a sharper estimation of the trace $\sum_{f \in \mathcal F_k(N)} \kappa_f(p^m)$ through the Petersson trace formula.
+A weight-removal technique is applied to the above sum by interpreting the weight $\omega_f$ in terms of the special value of the symmetric square $L$-function $L(s,\Sym^2f)$ at $s=1$, and by a suitable approximation for $L(s,\Sym^2f)$.
+This approach was followed in \cite{SZ} to derive bounds for the discrepancies $D(\mu_{k,N},\mu_p)$ and $D(\mu^*_{k,N},\mu_p)$ in the case when $k = 2$.
+In the context of Hecke-Maass forms, the use of the analogous Kuznetsov trace formula and weight removal to obtain the requisite discrepancy bounds have been explored in \cite{LW} and \cite{TW}.

+\begin{unmques}Is it possible to improve the logarithmic saving in \eqref{error-Hecke} to a power saving in the bound for $D(\mu_{k,N},\mu_p)$ (and likewise, for $D(\mu_{k,N}^*,\mu_p)$)?
+That is, does there exist $0 < \theta <1$ such that

-So far, we have been discussing upper bounds for the discrepancies $D(\mu_{k,N}^*,\mu_p)$ and $D(\mu_{k,N},\mu_p)$.
-A natural question to ask in this context is if one can find {\it lower bounds} or $\Omega$-type estimates for these discrepancies. \begin{unmques} Can we find a function $E(k,N)$ for positive integers $(k, N)$ such that
+\end{unmques} Related to the above question is that of obtaining $\Omega$-type estimates for these discrepancies.
+In what follows, we restrict our attention to the spaces $S_k(N)^*$. \begin{unmques} Can we find a function $E(k,N)$ for positive integers $(k, N)$ such that

-That is, can we find a sequence $(k_{\lambda},N_{\lambda})_{\lambda \in \N}$ such that $k_{\lambda}$ is even, $(p,N_{\lambda}) = 1$ and
+That is, can we find a sequence $(k_{n},N_{n})_{n \geq 1}$ such that $k_{n}$ is even, $(p,N_{n}) = 1$ and

 \end{unmques}

 The above question was addressed for $N=2$ by Gamburd, Jakobson and Sarnak \cite{GJS}, and for all squarefree levels $N$ by Jung and Sardari \cite{JS}.
 In \cite{GJS}, it is shown that there exists a sequence of even integers $k_n \to \infty$ such that